 - Remove fluff and redundant words.

-- Proofread the content to check for spelling, grammar, and typo errors.
+- Proofread the content to check for spelling, grammar, and typos.

 Read, read, and read!
-The more you read books, news articles, and blogs, the more you gain familiarity with sentence structures, grammar, vocabulary, different tones of voice, and the flow of content.
-Always think like a reader while writing your content; try to answer the possible queries they might have about the topic in your article.
+The more you read books, news articles, blogs, and other forms of content, the more you gain familiarity with sentence structures, grammar, vocabulary, different tones of voice, and flow.
+Always think like a reader when writing your content; try to answer any possible queries they might have about the topic in your article.
 Lastly, use simple language that everyone can understand.
 Be real and have fun.

-Unique content can be written by researching multiple resources, collecting useful data from each source, and stitching it together into one writeup with your exclusive perspective.
-Do not copy the text from a source as it leads to plagiarism, which is highly detrimental to your reputation as a content writer and negatively affects the brand’s SEO rankings.
+Unique content can be written by researching multiple resources, collecting useful data from each source, and stitching it together into one piece with your exclusive perspective.
+Do not copy the text from a source, as it counts as plagiarism, which is highly detrimental to your reputation as a content writer.
+It also negatively affects the brand’s SEO rankings.

 Effective content writing is unique, informative, and engaging.
-With tons of articles present online, it is important to distinguish your write-up from others.
-This can be done by bringing in a unique perspective on the topic and giving readers valuable insights on the subject matter.
-Your content must achieve your client’s business goals by increasing sales, generating more leads, or simply getting more subscriptions to the website or blog.
+With tons of articles present online, it is important to distinguish your work from others.
+This can be done by bringing a unique perspective to the topic, and giving readers valuable insights on the subject matter.
+Your content must achieve your client’s business goals by increasing sales, generating more leads, or simply getting more organic traffic to the website or blog.

-Articles, be it for a newspaper, online publication, or website, usually follow three parts: introduction – body – conclusion.
-While the introduction draws in readers by narrating the main points of the article that are to follow, the body brings interesting facts and pointers that are valuable for readers.
-The conclusion binds the entire article together by briefly summarizing the above-mentioned main points and sometimes inserting a call to action.
+Articles, be it for a newspaper, online publication, or website, usually follow three parts: introduction, body, and conclusion.
+While the introduction draws in readers by narrating the main points of the article that are to follow, the body brings in interesting facts and pointers that are valuable for readers.
+The conclusion binds the entire article together by briefly summarizing the main points, and sometimes featuring a call to action.